Compact dose delivery of laser-accelerated high-energy electron beams towards radiotherapy applications: Results and Discussions

 To evaluate the system's tolerance to the bunch energy spread, we conducted four simulations with the same setup as previously described, but applying electron beams with different energy distributions.
 The results are presented in Figure 3(a-d).
 For simulations (a), (b), and (c), the energy spectra adhere to a Gaussian distribution with a central energy of 200 MeV and a RMS spread of 0.1\%, 5\%, and 20\%, respectively.
 In simulation (d), the energy spectrum is uniform, ranging from 100 MeV to 300 MeV.
-Despite significant disparities in energy spread, the system is shown to be capable of concentrating the dose peak with similar depths of focus and lateral distributions.
+Despite significant disparities in energy spread, the system is shown to be capable of concentrating the dose peak with similar longitudinal and lateral dose distributions.
 Figure 3(e) provides a more detailed on-axis dose distribution along the z-axis for these four cases.
-The first three cases exhibit negligible differences, with only the fourth case demonstrating minor variation of less than 5\%, which confirms the robustness of the system.
-We should note that the asymmetric focusing effect created by the angular scanning approach can also be achieved using a series of quadrupoles \cite{whitmore2021focused}.
-However, to achieve a similar focusing angle (e.g., 35 degrees for a full angle), the required parameters for quadrupoles are much more challenging, and expensive, and they cannot transport electrons with large energy dispersion as effectively as the presented system.
+The first three cases exhibit negligible differences, with only the fourth case demonstrating minor variation of less than 5\%, which confirms the robustness of the proposed scheme.
+We note that a dose peak may also be achieved by the asymmetric focusing using a series of quadrupoles \cite{whitmore2021focused}.
+However, to achieve a similar dose-peak depth (e.g.,$\sim$15 cm) with small entrance-to-peak dose ratio (e.g., $\sim$30\%), the required parameters for quadrupoles are much more challenging, and they cannot transport electrons with large energy dispersion as effectively as the presented system.